ansys/pydpf-core/doc/source/user_guide/index.rst

 The goals of this section are to:

  - Describe the most-used DPF entities and how they can help you to access and modify solver data.
- - Provide simple how-tos for tackling the most common use cases.
+ - Provide simple tutorials for tackling the most common use cases.
+ - Explain how to customize DPF behavior
+ - Present some systematic approaches to determine the cause of a malfunction or failure when using DPF

 .. include::
    concepts/index.rst